etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 For the benefit of those who started from R, `pandas` is _the_ dataframe module for python, several other packages like [datatable](https://datatable.readthedocs.io/en/latest/using-datatable.html) exists and is is heavily inspired by R’s own [datatable](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).

-Now back to how tidyverse specialpy dplyr organises dataframe manipulation.
+Now back to how tidyverse specifically dplyr organises dataframe manipulation.

 In his talk, [Hadley Wickham](https://youtu.be/dWjSYqI7Vog?t=2m7s), mentioned what we really need for table manipulation are just a handful of functions.